AlexanderTF/salesforce-googlereviews/README.md

 # Google Places API Integration in Salesforce

 ## Overview
 This project integrates the Google Places API with Salesforce to retrieve place details (of my favorite bouldering gym), including reviews and ratings, and store them in the standard Salesforce Case object.
-This integration helps users access up-to-date information from Google Places directly within Salesforce.
+This integration helps users access up-to-date information from Google Places directly within Salesforce to review insights and support data-driven project decisions and enhancing visibility into customer feedback.

 ## Features
 - **Retrieve Reviews**: Fetches place reviews from Google Places, including author name, rating, and review text.